-Matthijs is also co-founder of the Castello Consort, an ensemble specializing in seventeenth-century (chamber) music.
+Matthijs' main focus is the performance of chamber music, both early and contemporary.
+He is co-founder of the ensembles Ongestreken and Castello Consort.
+The Castello Consort specializes in the expressive and virtuosic (chamber) music of the seventeenth century.
 They recently performed in the foremost (international) concert series and festivals, including the Internationale Händel-Festspiele in Göttingen (DE), Beverley Early Music Festival (UK), Festival d'Ambronay (FR), Festival Barocco è il mondo (IT), BRQ Festival (fringe) in Vantaa (FI), Kongsberg International Organ Summer (NO) and twice in the Fabulous Fringe series of the Utrecht Early Music Festival (NL).
 Furthermore, they featured in prominent concert series in the Netherlands, such as Musica Antica da Camera and Kasteelconcerten.
-In 2017, the Castello Consort was selected for eeemerging, an European programme that supports the most promising young ensembles.

 As a teacher Matthijs is currently connected to Leerorkest Drechtsteden, a project that gives all children at elementary schools the chance to learn an instrument.